 The TOE is a combined software and hardware TOE.
+A mapping showing the applicable Security Functional Requirements (SFRs) for each device is included in Annex B.

 1.4.1 TOE Environment

 The following components are required for operation of the TOE in the evaluated configuration.